rutwikhdev/fonts/README.md

+# Fonts

-# A collection of popular fonts for web, desktop, terminals and code editors that you will download anyway
+A collection of popular fonts for web, desktop, terminals and code editors that you will download anyway